theobytes/smartblog/content/blog/introduction-to-theory-of-computation.md

 * Finite set of state, initial state and final states
 * An alphabet of possible input symbols
 * Finite set of transitions that takes a state and symbol of input and gives the state to go to next.

+### Deterministic Finite State Automaton

+A deterministic finite automaton is an abstract device where one can determine the state to which the machine will move for each input string.
+It is a device that:

+* Has one initial state
+* At least one accept state
+* Always in one of a finite number of state
+* Is attached to an input stream
+* Capable of switching state which is uniquely determined by the current state and symbol read from the input.